zgreen/rhri-voter-matching/README.md

 2. Ensure you've got Node >= 7.9.0 and npm >= 4.2.0
 3. `npm install`

+## Data
+Note that this repo currently queries a local `members.json` data file, and not the Mailchimp API directly.
+You'll need this file if you want to run this CLI locally.
+If you have API access, you can download the members list into a `members.json` file.

 ## Usage
 This repo contains a single Node.js executable, `index.js`.
 The following args are valid: